gcc-mirror/gcc/gcc/config/sparc/sparc.md

    (set_attr "fptype" "double")])

-;; Using faligndata only makes sense after an alignaddr since the choice of ;; bytes to take out of each operand is dependant on the results of the last ;; alignaddr.
+;; Using faligndata only makes sense after an alignaddr since the choice of ;; bytes to take out of each operand is dependent on the results of the last ;; alignaddr.
 (define_insn "faligndata<V64I:mode>_vis"
   [(set (match_operand:V64I 0 "register_operand" "=e")